Abuzaid911/PropertyApp/SHARING_GUIDE.md

 npx eas build -p ios --profile production
 ```

+Note: iOS builds require an Apple Developer account ($99/year).
+Make sure your Apple Developer account is properly configured in your Expo account before building for iOS.

+### Customizing Build Configurations

+The build configurations are defined in the `eas.json` file.
+You can modify these configurations based on your needs:

+- **development**: For development builds that include the Expo development client
+- **preview**: For testing builds that can be shared with teammates (APK for Android, simulator builds for iOS)
+- **production**: For final builds to be published to the App Store or Google Play

 ### Sharing Built Apps

+1. **Android**:
-1. **Android**: Share the APK file directly with your users
+   - Share the APK file directly with your users
+   - Users can install it by opening the file on their device

+2. **iOS**:
-2. **iOS**: Invite users to TestFlight to download the app
+   - Invite users to TestFlight through App Store Connect
+   - Users will need to install TestFlight before they can install your app

 ### Note on Built Applications

-The built applications will use the redirectUri configured in app.config.js.
-For production builds, you should deploy the proxy server to a stable server with a fixed domain instead of using ngrok.
+The built applications will use the default redirectUri configured in app.config.js (`propertymanagement://callback`).
+For production builds, you should:

+1. Deploy the proxy server to a stable server with a fixed domain instead of using ngrok
+2. Update the app.config.js with your production redirect URI before building

 ## Testing UAE Pass Integration